christensenacademy/christensen-academy/modules/beginning-java/textpages/int.md

 long z = 10; // the int 10 is "widened" to a long
 ```

-The second integer literal type is only used for integer values bigger than the max int size: 2147483647.
+The only exception is for integer values larger than the max `int` size: 2147483647.
 For such literals, the Java language requires you to add the suffix `L` to the literal.
-Note: You can also add the suffix `l` (lowercase `L`), but this looks like the digit one, so I'd avoid using it if I were you.

 ```java
 long x = 2147483647; // Compiles